Educating our children must be our first priority

 In the final “fix” to the McCleary decision, the state legislature allocated 50% of the Washington state budget to K-12 education.
 Here’s a graphic from the Senate showing the final fours years proposed education spending.
 It’s hard to argue our schools are not “adequately funded” when the legislature has more than doubled K-12 education spending.

 But what about “results”?
 Has student learning and achievement risen, with the increases in government spending on K-12 education?
 Sadly not.

 Isn’t that what is most important?
 I think it is student achievement and learning that matters the most.

 Here are my comments to the WA Senate Education Committee at their Vancouver hearing Sept.
 30th.

-We’ve got to give local parents, local school boards, local teachers and local principals control over their money, and then let local parents hold them accountable for the results.
+We’ve got to give local parents, local school boards, local teachers and local principals control over their money, and then let local parents and taxpayers hold them accountable for the results.